Index of

 being not of the body, but I suddenly dove into the old fear: I'm afraid

-to ask, because if I do, this time the whole thing will turn out to be
+to ask, because if I do, this time the whole thing will turn out to

-to dispel.
+worked so hard to dispel.
 Here it is in its full regalia.

 JC: When you attempt to take a stand with your power, you bring in the